 First, as a matter of policy, the Avoided Cost Calculator will reflect the Integrated Resource Planning proceeding's modeling inputs and outputs.
-RESOLVE model outputs, which will be adopted in Rulemaking 16-02-012, along with Strategic Energy Risk Valuation Model (SERVM) production cost modeling will be used to estimate avoided energy, ancillary services, and greenhouse gas costs.
+RESOLVE model outputs, adopted in R. 16-02-012, along with Strategic Energy Risk Valuation Model (SERVM) production cost modeling will be used to estimate avoided energy, ancillary services, and greenhouse gas costs.
 However, the net cost of new entry of a storage battery will be used to determine avoided generation capacity costs.
 Additionally, the "No New DER" scenario, developed in the RESOLVE model and based on the Reference System Portfolio, will be the basis for avoided cost inputs.

 As part of the 2020 update, we maintain the straight-line greenhouse gas adder, as used in the current Avoided Cost Calculator, but we modify the adder such that it is based on post-2030 values to better reflect average long-term greenhouse gas abatement costs.
-We adopt the staff-proposed calculation of short- and long-run avoided greenhouse gas costs to be consistent with the methods adopted by the Commission for the Fuel Substitution Test and by the California Energy Commission for Title 24 building standards.
+We adopt the Energy Division (Staff)-proposed calculation of short- and long-run avoided greenhouse gas costs to be consistent with the methods adopted by the Commission for the Fuel Substitution Test and by the California Energy Commission for Title 24 building standards.

-Related to issues in this proceeding, a March 12, 2020 decision in R.14-08-013 directed staff to further develop the methodology and modeling for unspecified distribution values, for consideration in the Avoided Cost Calculator.2 The instant decision adopts Method 1, the system average approach.
+Related to issues in this proceeding, Decision (D.) 20-03-005 in R.14-08-013, the Distributed Resources Planning proceeding, directed Staff to further develop the methodology and modeling for unspecified distribution values, for consideration in the Avoided Cost Calculator.
+The instant decision adopts Method 1, the system average approach.
+The values for Method 1 will be refined by Staff for further discussion by parties and consideration by the Commission.

-1 DER is the acronym for distributed energy resources.
+&lt;sup>1 DER is the acronym for distributed energy resources.

-With respect to unspecified transmission values, while distributed energy resources provide unspecified transmission cost savings, the values cannot reasonably be determined using California Independent System Operators congestion prices.
-Pursuant to the guidance in the R.14-08-013 decision discussion above, we authorize the Director of Energy Division to use local resource adequacy value for the short-term avoided cost of transmission, and continue to use values from utility general rate cases for the long-term avoided cost of transmission, in the 2020 Avoided Cost Calculator update.
+With respect to unspecified transmission values, while distributed energy resources provide unspecified transmission cost savings, the values cannot reasonably be determined at this time using California Independent System Operators congestion prices or any other party proposal.
+However, we confirm that the value for unspecified transmission avoided cost is not zero.
+Pursuant to the guidance in D.20-03-005, we continue the use of values from utility general rate cases to represent the avoided cost of transmission in the 2020 Avoided Cost Calculator update.
+Staff is instructed to refine the marginal cost method used by Pacific Gas and Electric Company in its derivation of transmission marginal costs to develop values for San Diego Gas & Electric Company and Southern California Edison Company.